 For many retirement-age homeowners, their house is one of their most important financial assets.
-If you’ve lived in your home for a long time and paid off a significant portion of your mortgage, your home likely holds a large amount of untapped equity.
+If you’ve lived in your home for a long time and paid off a significant portion of your existing mortgage, your home likely holds a large amount of untapped and trapped equity.

 Often seen as a home equity loan alternative for retirement-age homeowners, a reverse mortgage offers one opportunity to turn that equity into wealth.
 As with most home equity financing options, a reverse mortgage provides the means to tap into otherwise inaccessible wealth.
 Due to the standard terms and conditions, lenders market reverse mortgages primarily towards seniors.
 However, a reverse mortgage may not be their—or others’—best choice for accessing home equity.